suncoast-devs/handbook/lessons/js-dom/lecture.md

 ---

-# Style the li, in our case, the Tic Tac Toe cell
+# [fit] Style the li, in our case, the Tic Tac Toe cell

 ```css
 ul li {